ZeeSpire/zss-afk-site/_posts/en/2022-08-14-best-places-to-watch-the-sunset-in-santorini.markdown

 I start by saying that Santorini is a world-renowned place for beautiful sunsets and that many tourists go to Santorini, especially for this.

 Of course, the sun sets at a different hour and in a different place depending on the time of year you visit this amazing island.
-We visited the island in the middle of summer, but these recommendations can be applied regardless of the time of year, and if you want to know the exact time at which the sunset takes place in Santorini, you can check this [website](https://www.timeanddate.com/sun/greece/santorini){:target="_blank"}.
+We visited the island in the middle of summer, but these recommendations can be applied regardless of the time of year, and if you want to know the exact time at which the sunset takes place in Santorini, you can check this [website](https://www.timeanddate.com/sun/greece/santorini){:target="_blank" rel="nofollow"}.

 I made a list of places from which we saw the sunset.
 We found it just as special and spectacular from any of these places.